Engorgement, Plugs, and Blebs

 Engorgement can feel like this

 What can you do?
-Drain the breasts!
+Start by removing milk to relief.
 Because the breasts are never truly empty, we’ll avoid the use of that term.
 Instead, think “well drained.”
 If baby is unable to latch due to the fullness, then pump or hand express.
 Feed baby until content.
-If still feeling full, pump or hand express until the breasts are soft.
-Massage any lumps or hard spots.
+If still feeling full, pump or hand express until the breasts are softer.
 Ice packs after draining the breasts can help to calm the residual inflammation.
+Use GENTLE massage moving from the nipple to the armpit and collarbone.
+Avoid deep massage, using your knuckles or fingertips.
+Instead, use the flat of your hand over your skin, adding some olive oil can help your hands to glide more smoothly.

 What can you do?
-Apply a warm compress.
+Apply a cool compress.
 Massage the area gently, especially between the lump and the nipple.
 Have an electric toothbrush or something else that vibrates?
 Apply the base of the toothbrush to the plugged duct to help it to clear.
-Then keep the milk moving, making sure the breasts are well-drained!
+Then keep the milk moving regularly, making sure the breasts are well-drained.
+It’s important not to overstimulate the breasts as this can cause more inflammation.
+8-10 times in a 24 hour period is a good goal for milk removal.

 Blebs